 OCM and CCB work together to implement the MRTA’s directives, which include ensuring that New York’s cannabis policies will benefit marginalized communities disproportionately affected by the War on Drugs.
 The legislation’s language mentions a goal of reinvesting 40 percent of sales tax on cannabis products back toward qualifying communities.

-Monthly meetings of the CCB are streamed live for public viewing, and transcripts are made available afterward on the OCM’s website.
+Monthly meetings of the CCB and CAB are streamed live for public viewing, and transcripts are made available afterward on the OCM’s website.
 For more information on meeting dates and announcements, visit cannabis.ny.gov.

 What are the MRTA’s Adult-Use Cannabis Provisions?

-Article 4 of the MRTA details provisions on several aspects of licensing, processing, packaging, distribution, retail, marketing, and other business components involved in the sale of cannabis products.
+Article 4 of the MRTA details provisions on several aspects of New York cannabis license types, cannabis processing, packaging, distribution, retail, marketing, and other business components involved in the sale of cannabis products.
 Under the law, any person aged 21 or older may apply for a cannabis license in one of the defined categories, and applicants who have previous New York State cannabis charges or convictions will not be excluded from consideration for licensing.

 Which Types of Cannabis Licenses Are Available in New York State?